JakinCS/SpanishDex/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 SpanishDex is a flashcards web application.
 This application is built specifically for Spanish learners as a place to store and practice new vocabulary words.
-It uses a spaced learning algorithm to remind users to practice their vocabulary, allowing learners to retain Spanish words longer.
+It uses a spaced repetition algorithm to remind users to practice their vocabulary, allowing learners to retain Spanish words longer.

 ### Technologies